inspiralpatterns/master/README.md

 - Interaction performance (only the exam project, mainly in *C++* and Cycling '74 *Max*)
 - Sound and Signal Music Analysis (only the exam project in *Matlab*, more code will be added from the next month)
 - a very first contract of the main project.
 (For the whole code a separate repository exists.)
+- Modelling physical Systems (only the exam project, mainly in *Matlab*)

 ### SMC 9
 This folder contains: